ruricolist/serapeum/reference.md

 In general `mvfold` provides a functional idiom for “loops with book-keeping” where we might otherwise have to use recursion or explicit iteration.

+Has a compiler macro that generates efficient code when the number of SEEDS is fixed at compile time (as it usually is).

 ### `(mvfoldr fn seq &rest seeds)`